 If you're a woman in your mid-thirties, the dating scene is challenging enough.
 You're conscious of feeling older, as wrinkles become a reality and you feel like your stock value as a potential wife is plummeting.
 So in the past year, I decided it was high time I met a fabulous man.

 In my good moments, I feel quite fabulous myself.
-I feel like an attractive, successful and snarky strawberry-blond who cooks like a dream and has a joie de vivre ... unlike most.
+I feel like an attractive, successful, and snarky strawberry-blond who cooks like a dream and has a joie de vivre ... unlike most.
 I was open to meeting all sorts of men.
 But, there's one thing that sets me apart from other women my age — I'm transgender — I am a transsexual woman.

 In short, I've always felt like a heterosexual woman.
 Before surgery, I was attracted to men.
 But, unfortunately, I also looked just like them.
 While the topic doesn't pick up as much shock value as it once did, I assure you that a very powerful stigma remains for those who are transgendered.

 It's created some emotional baggage (which, let's face facts, we've all got).
 The thing is, I struggle with my own pain and shame that feels especially sharp in relation to dating, relationships, and sex.

 So while I had hope and assumed I'd eventually find a like-minded guy who would appreciate me for me, it didn't work out as easily as I'd envisioned.

 I truly wish I was divulging to you all that, holding my head high, I summarily rejected each man who clearly wasn't worthy of my love, time, and energy.
 But to be completely and painfully honest, I gave each multiple chances.
 I cut guys more slack than most anyone I know.
 For many reasons, including the secret hope that I clung to — the hope that each of these men would do the same for me.
 Because, I, like anyone else craved a genuine love to call my own.